jenspfahl/ANOTHERpass/SERVER-API-SPEC.md

 * `fetch_credential_for_uid`

-Requires `"uid"` as a sibling of the ´"command"´-property and tries to fetch the credential with the given UID.
+Requires `"uid"` as a sibling of the `"command"`-property and tries to fetch the credential with the given UID.
 No user interaction required.

 Returns the related credential as for `fetch_credential_for_url` or 404 if no credential found for this UID.

 * `fetch_credentials_for_uids`

-Requires `"uids"`-array as a sibling of the ´"command"´-property containing all UIDs to fetch.
+Requires `"uids"`-array as a sibling of the `"command"`-property containing all UIDs to fetch.
 The app tries to fetch all credentials with the given UIDs.
 No user interaction required.

 Returns all related credentials or 404 if no credential found for this UID.